jxxcarlson/exo-docs/exo-docs/shares.md

 # Define the ceph directory
 # Eventually it will be /etc/ceph
 ceph_dir='fake-ceph'

+# Infor for user
+echo
+echo "  DIRECTIONS"
+echo "  You will need four pieces of information to setup a share on your instance:" echo echo "  1.
+The name of your access rule, defined in Jetstream2" echo "  2.
+The access key.
+This is part of your access rule." echo "  3.
+The path to your share." echo "      Click on your share in Jetstream2 to get the details page." echo "      It is there." echo "  4.
+The name you give to your share on this instance.
+Up to you." echo

 # Get the needed inputs
 read -p "Enter a local name for your share, e.g., 'myshare':" local_share_name